 Conclusion

-The DOT's rule, effective October 3, represents a major shift in how firms qualify for DBE certification.
-Over the coming months, 53 UCPs across all states and U.S. territories will establish evaluation procedures for narrative-based applications, approximately 41,000 firms will document individual experiences of disadvantage, and transportation agencies will navigate the transition with suspended goal-setting operations.
+The DOT's Interim Final Rule, effective October 3, represents a major shift in how firms qualify for DBE certification.
+Over the coming months, 53 UCPs across all states and U.S. territories will establish evaluation procedures for narrative-based applications, approximately 41,000 firms will be required to document individual experiences of disadvantage, and transportation agencies will navigate the transition with suspended goal-setting operations.

 About the Author